CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 1.1.Ti=In General

-1.1.sec=This Act preempts any provision of a statute, regulation, or rule of a State or local government, with respect to those entities covered pursuant to this Act, to the extent that the provision imposes requirements on covered entities with respect to personal data processing.
+1.1.sec=This Act preempts any provision of a statute, regulation, or rule of a State or local government, with respect to those entities covered pursuant to this Act, to the extent that the provision imposes requirements on {covered_entities} with respect to personal data processing.

 1.2.Ti=Safe Harbor Protection

-1.2.sec=No State or local government may enforce any personal data processing law against a covered entity to the extent that that entity is entitled to safe harbor protection under section 301(d) of this Act.
+1.2.sec=No State or local government may enforce any personal data processing law against {a_covered_entity} to the extent that that entity is entitled to safe harbor protection under section 301(d) of this Act.

 1.3.Ti= Protection of State Consumer Protection Laws